-Physical Security LLC, or PS, is a contract glazing company operating from the Birmingham, Alabama metropolitan area.
-They fabricate, assemble and glaze curtainwall for installation in high-rise, healthcare, commercial, mixed use and institutional buildings alike.
-Their glass exteriors can be seen on structures across the country including the Sears Tower, NCIS Headquarters, Raleigh-Durham Airport, and the Pentagon.
-Despite being considered a small business, owner managed and operated, Physical Security’s manufacturing facility spans 120,000 square feet with millions of dollars in product.
+Physical Security LLC, is a contract glazing company operating from the Birmingham, Alabama metropolitan area.
+They fabricate, assemble, and glaze curtain wall for installation in high-rise, healthcare, commercial, and institutional buildings.
+For example, you can see their glass exteriors from the Sears Tower, NCIS Headquarters, Raleigh-Durham Airport, and the Pentagon.
+Despite being considered a small business, PS’ manufacturing facility spans 120,000 square feet with millions of dollars in product.

-As this operation only grows larger, PS sought a solution to track their assemblies with details such as the silicone manufacturer, and the serialized batch of silicone being used in every assembly that’s to be installed in a building.
-Further, for warranty reasons, each unit had to have this specific data recorded at the time of assembly in case there is an issue post-assembly, and potentially even years after the project has ended.
+As this operation grew, PS sought a solution to track their assemblies with details.
+For example, they wanted to track the silicone manufacturer.
+Also they had to track the serialized batch of silicone for every assembly of a building.
+Moreover, each unit had to record this data during an assembly in case there is an issue post-assembly.

-Jason Bush, an IT Manager at PS, requested we configure a service so that each unit can have information attached at each point in their production process.
-The units would be given a unique QR code when first arriving on the assembly line.
-From there, the assets would be tagged with their specific manufacturing information such as project number, glass manufacturer & details, silicon manufacturer & details, and unit ID.
-This information follows and timestamps each unit from assembly, shipping, storage, and ending with installation.
+Thus, Jason Bush, an IT Manager at PS, requested a service, where each unit can have information attached at each point in the production process.
+The units would have a unique QR code when first arriving on the assembly line.
+Then, you would tag the assets with their manufacturing information.
+For example, they would have project number, glass manufacturer & details, silicon manufacturer & details, and unit ID.
+Then, this info follows and timestamps each unit from the assembly, shipping, storage, and ending with the installation.

 The greater benefit would come from a programmatic solution to easily store, share, and edit this data to different levels of the production process through installation.
-Jason presented us with the challenge of needing to be able to save unique historical data for any given QR code.
+Also, Jason showed the challenge of needing to be able to save unique historical data for the QR codes.

-After being tasked with implementing such an upgrade to our software, codeREADr created Table Builder.
+Thus, CodeREADr created Table Builder.
 This curated service allows the client to build parent tables with child table views.
-It enables authorized app-users to scan a barcode and answer data-collection prompts as fields within defined tables.
+Also, it enables authorized app-users to scan a barcode and answer data-collection prompts as fields within defined tables.

-For the company’s needs, this meant enabling their tracking process to simply include all relevant data attached to a unique QR code.
-Their Table Builder service validates against a master database of assets tagged with QR stickers.
-When an asset is brought to the assembly line, it is scanned via their PS codeREADr system and the user is prompted to input the first set of information key to the company’s warranty process.
+For the company’s needs, this enables its tracking process to include all relevant data attached to a unique QR code.
+Also, the Table Builder service validates against a master database of assets tagged with QR stickers.
+First, when an asset is at the assembly line, the PS CodeREADr system scans it.
+Secondly, it and prompts the user to input the first set of information key to the company’s warranty process.

-From here, the QR code builds upon an attached record of data and that can be added to or edited as needed.
-The resulting information tagged to the code is stored neatly in a table that can be accessed from an online web view and/or downloaded as a file for review.
+Thirdly, the QR code builds upon an attached record of data.
+Fourthly, you can add or edit it.
+Fifthly, it will tag the resulting info to the code and store it neatly in a table.
+Then, you can access it from an online web view and download it as a file for review.

-Yes/no questions and short answer entry fields prompt the users along the way to share with Jason’s team everything they may need to create a robust log for warranty use.
-As the assets move from their manufacturing facility to installation, users can access only what is relevant to their step in the process.
+Also, yes/no questions and short answer entry fields prompt the users along the way to share with Jason’s team everything they may need to create a robust log for warranty use.
+As the assets move from their manufacturing facility to installation, users can access relevant info in the process.
 For some, answers from prior steps are both visible and editable while for others, they can only view the data relating to the prior steps

 in production before adding their own quality assurance pieces.

-After delivering our new Table Builder service to Jason, the time spent in administrative processes has been greatly reduced.
-Prior to implementing codeREADr services, every unit would be documented with assembly and warranty information using hard copies and sometimes multiple electronic spreadsheets.
-After assembly, the related warranty information that is specific to each unit would have to be recorded for every unit.
+After delivering our new Table Builder service to Jason, PS greatly reduced the time spent in administrative processes.
+Prior to implementing CodeREADr services, you had to document every unit and the information with hard copies or electronic spreadsheets.
+After assembly, you need to record the related warranty information that is specific to each unit.

-Not only Jason but all of PS has been overwhelmingly satisfied with the solution codeREADr has produced for them.
+Jason and all of PS have been overwhelmingly satisfied with the CodeREADr’s solution.